Official Kickball Rules

 - The pitch must pass within the 1-foot strike zone around and above the home plate.

-- When overhanded is NOT allowed: Pitcher must release the ball from below the waist.
+- Pitcher must release the ball from below the waist.
+Pitches thrown above the waist will be called a ball.

 - The catcher must remain behind the kicker and directly in or behind the kicking box until the kicker makes contact with the ball.
 The catcher may NOT stand in front of the kicker or to the side of the kicking box or so closely to the kicker as to interfere with his or her ability to kick, until contact is made with the ball.